-CN6000 Series Encryptors operate in point-to-point and point-to-multipoint network topologies and at data rates ranging from 10Mb/s to 10Gb/s.
+CS Series Encryptors operate in point-to-point and point-to-multipoint network topologies and at data rates ranging from 10Mb/s to 100Mb/s.

-Encryptors are typically installed between an operator's private network equipment and public network connection and are used to secure data travelling over either fibre optic or CAT5/6 cables.
+Encryptors are typically installed between a customer's private network equipment and public network connection and are used to secure data travelling over CAT5/6 cables.

 Securing a data link that connects two remote office sites is a common installation application.
-Figure 2 provides an operational overview of two CN6040 encryptors positioned in the network.
+Figure 1 provides an operational overview of two CS10 encryptors positioned in the network.

-Figure 2 - CN6040 Operational Overview
+Figure 1 - CS Series Operational Overview